sagemath/trac_to_gh/Issue 8537.md

 * No Mercurial repository
 * Sources sit in top-level directory, not in a 'src' subdirectory.

 I'll create a package based on the latest version of Open MPI, which is version 1.4.1, which was released 15th January 2010.

+**Update:** A new spkg can be found under http://www.stp.dias.ie/~vbraun/Sage/spkg/openmpi-1.4.3.spkg

 Issue created by migration from https://trac.sagemath.org/ticket/8537